-ABOUT THE FOX LOT
+ABOUT FOX STUDIO LOT

 The Fox Lot, known historically as Movietone City, is the first complete facility built specifically for the production of motion pictures.